In this chapter:

 The dose of DTaP-IPV-HepB/Hib (Infanrix-hexa) and DTaP-IPV (Infanrix-IPV) is 0.5 mL, administered by intramuscular injection (see section 2.2.3).

-The dose of IPV (IPOL) is 0.5 mL, administered by intramuscular injection or subcutaneous injection, if indicated (see section 2.2.3).
+The dose of IPV (IPOL) is 0.5 mL, administered by subcutaneous injection.

 Co-administration with other vaccines